-While it's recommended to keep up with later versions, this is the new default value.
-It can be changed by altering the config.php parameter ownCloud therefore uses the language of the user who sent the notification, which can have the drawback that recipients can't understand them.
+New Option to Configure the Language of Mail Notifications for Public Links ownCloud therefore uses the language of the user who sent the notification, which can have the drawback that recipients can't understand them.
 This is still the default behavior but administrators can now change it via a dropdown menu "Language used for public mail notifications for shared files" in the settings "Sharing" section.